1Hive/conviction-voting-cadcad/algorithm_overview.md

 ## Converting Signals to Discrete Decisions
 ___

 Conviction can be considered like a fluctuating kinetic energy, with the Trigger function acting as a required activation energy for proposals to pass.
 This is the mechanism by which a continuous community preference turns into a discrete action event: passing a proposal.
-See the [Trigger Function Explanation notebook](https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v3/Trigger_Function_Explanation.ipynb) for more details around the trigger function and how it works.

 ### The Trigger Function
 ___